hiral-makwana/Auth-boilerplate-js/README.md

 # NodeAuthBase-JS

-An authentication library for Node.js simplifies the implementation of authentication-related functionalities in your Express applications.
-It provides tools for managing Sequelize models, creating Express routes, initializing email configurations, and Swagger documentation setup.
+NodeAuthBase-JS is an authentication library for Node.js that simplifies the implementation of authentication-related functionalities in your Express applications.
+It provides tools for managing Sequelize models, creating Express routes, initializing email configurations, and setting up Swagger documentation.

 ## Installation